Solo Travel in Cambodia

 From the Airport

 Phnom Penh – Taxis and tuk tuks run from outside the airport gates and are cheaper than booking one inside.
-A taxi will cost approx £7 and a tuk tuk £4 for the 5 mile journey.
+A taxi will cost approx £7 and take 10 minutes into the city, and a tuk tuk £4 for the 5 mile journey.
+Bus number 3 also runs from the airport to Phnom Penh city and is the cheapest option costing £1 for the 30 minute journey.
+Buses depart every 30 minutes.

 Feel more confident with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.